-I spoke with Bruce in Richmond in 2002, just prior to the release of Big Swing Face.
+I spoke with Bruce Hornsby after one of his solo concerts n 2002, just prior to the release of Big Swing Face.
 He spoke about asking a lot of his audience, as his continual changes in direction introduced them to music that they may not have been familiar with.

 Fast forward a couple of years to London, where Bruce was challenged to play some Eminem on solo piano.
 Despite some disparaging chuckles from the audience he obliged, before respectfully extending an invitation to “open your minds to somebody truly great”.